 Sexual assault in nursing homes is an unfortunately common occurrence.
 Sexual abuse happens when a health care professional or caretaker engages in a non-consensual sexual act with a resident.
 In many cases, the resident may be unable to communicate that they have been taken advantage of.

 Emotional or psychological abuse can happen through both verbal and nonverbal actions.
-Any behavior that knowingly causes emotional trauma of a resident may fall under this category.
+Any behavior that knowingly causes emotional trauma to a resident may fall under this category.
 Common examples of emotional abuse are as follows: